 What You Need Before You Start

-- If you want advanced features like read receipts and typing indicators, everyone in the group should have RCS enabled.
+- For advanced features like read receipts and typing indicators, everyone in the group should have RCS enabled.

-- Group chats can use mobile data if RCS is active.
+- Group chats use mobile data or Wi-Fi when RCS is active, rather than SMS credit.

-- Standard SMS and MMS charges may apply depending on your network.
+- Standard SMS and MMS charges may apply if RCS isn’t active for some members.

 How to Create a Group Chat Step by Step